 I learned the value of having solid, data-driven analysis to inform policy decisions when I served in the White House.
-Urban is uniquely positioned to elevate the current debates happening in Washington and in state capitols and city halls across the United States.
-We have nearly five decades of experience conducting the highest quality policy research, modeling capacity that enables us to assess the potential impacts of a wide range of policy scenarios, and expertise spanning an unparalleled breadth of issues.
+Urban is uniquely positioned to elevate the debates happening in Washington and in state capitols and city halls across the United States.
+We have more than five decades of experience conducting the highest quality policy research, modeling capacity that enables us to assess the potential impacts of a wide range of policy scenarios, and expertise spanning an unparalleled breadth of issues.

-Before joining Urban, Wartell was the founding chief operating officer and then executive vice president of the Urban Institute in February 2012.
-A public policy executive and housing markets expert, Wartell was deputy assistant to the president for Economic Policy and deputy director of the National Economic Council.
-At the US Department of Housing and Urban Development from 1993 to 1998, she advised the federal housing commissioner on housing finance, mortgage markets, and consumer protection.
+Before joining Urban, Wartell was the founding chief operating officer and then executive vice president of the Center for American Progress, where her work focused on the economy and housing markets.
+She also served as deputy assistant to the president for economic policy and deputy director of the White House National Economic Council.
+At the US Department of Housing and Urban Development from 1993 to 1998, Wartell advised the federal housing commissioner on housing finance, mortgage markets, and consumer protection.
 She was later a consultant to the bipartisan Millennial Housing Commission.
 Before her government service, Wartell practiced law with the Washington, DC, firm Arnold & Porter.

 Wartell serves on the boards of Enterprise Community Partners and Georgetown Day School.
 She is also a member of the executive board of the National Academy of Public Administration’s Center for Intergovernmental Partnerships, the Sadie Collective’s Advisory Council, Bank of America’s National Community Advisory Council, and the Evidence and Equity Collaborative.
 Her areas of expertise include community development, consumer finance, asset building, and housing finance.

 Wartell has an AB with honors in urban affairs from the Princeton School of Public and International Affairs, a JD from Yale Law School, and an honorary doctorate of public service from the University of Maryland, Baltimore County.